 Although these individuals may have a greater risk of being exposed, they are not the only ones at risk.
-Anyone living, working, attending school on or near properties that apply paraquat also run the risk of being exposed.
-Being paraquat is an herbicide due to herbicide drift, herbicide overspray, and herbicide runoff.
+Anyone living, working, or attending school on or near properties that apply paraquat also risks being exposed.
+Paraquat is a herbicide due to herbicide drift, herbicide overspray, and herbicide runoff.

-Herbicide drift is the physical movement of the herbicide particles through air, when applied or soon after, to any area other than for which it was intended.
+Herbicide drift is the physical movement of the herbicide particles through the air when applied to any area other than that for which it was intended.
 There are three ways this drift to non-target areas may occur: